Falco90/crypto-chess/README.md

 </div>

 ## How To Run
-This project consists of 3 subfolders: webapp, server and contracts.
+This project consists of 3 parts: webapp, server and contracts.
 Run the server first, then the webapp.
-You won't need to go into contracts, unless you want to deploy your own modified versions of the ChessTournament smart contract.
+You won't need to go into contracts, unless you want to deploy your own modified versions of the ChessTournament smart contracts.

 ### Prerequisites
-This project runs with `Node.js` and Typescript.
+This project requires <a href="https://nodejs.org" target="_blank">Node.js</a> 18.17.0 or newer.

 ### Server
 Go into the server folder:
 ```